 Performers typically rest their hand on the shoulder of the man who ties the costume, like Jitashree here, as ornaments are fastened to her arm after the main costume has been worn.

-She looks into the light of the setting summer sun, sweat dripping down her painted face owing to the humidity of the coastal regio
+She looks into the light of the setting summer sun, sweat dripping down her painted face owing to the humidity of the coastal region.

 Bhavyashree, the Bhagavatha, sings for the ‘Chowki’ Pooja to Lord Ganesha.
 This is a decisive moment for all members involved in the performance as it is this that defines the critical transition from the green room to the stage.